jackyzha0/quartz/content/Knowledge/Books/Leaders Eat Last.md

 title: Leaders Eat Last
 ---

-[[Knowledge/Books/Leaders Eat Last]] to książka w której [[Simon Sinek]] przedstawia [[Wiedza/🎲 Biznes/Leadership]] w odsłonie z którą sam się utożsamiam.
-Jest on w dużym stopniu oparty o doświadczenia a z obszarów militarnych z uwzględnieniem jednostek specjalnych takich jak [[Navy Seal's]].
-Więcej o tym można przeczytać w książkach [[Knowledge/People/Jocko Willink]] - [[Knowledge/Books/Extreme Ownership]] oraz [[Dichotomy of Leadership]].
+[[Knowledge/Books/Leaders Eat Last]] is a book in which [[Simon Sinek]] presents [[Knowledge/Business/Leadership]] in a view I identify with myself.
+It is largely based on experiences a from military areas with a focus on special units such as [[Navy Seal's]].
+You can read more about this in the books [[Knowledge/People/Jocko Willink]] - [[Knowledge/Books/Extreme Ownership]] and [[Dichotomy of Leadership]].

-Cytatem, który pozostaje na długo w pamięci są słowa
+A quote that remains long in the memory are the words

-> - Dlaczego ryzykowałeś życie dla kogoś, kogo ledwo znasz?⠀
+> - Why would you risk your life for someone you barely know?
-> - Bo wiem, że on zrobiłby to samo dla mnie.⠀
+> - Because I know he would do the same for me.⠀

-Te słowa zwracają uwagę na jeden z fundamentalnych elementów przywództwa oraz każdej relacji - chodzi o [[Zaufanie]]
+These words highlight one of the fundamental elements of leadership and any relationship - it's all about [[Trust]]

-[[Odpowiedzialność]] jest podstawą [[Zaufanie]] a to stanowi podstawę Relacji.
-Z kolei Relacje dają poczucie przynależności, której podświadomie szuka każdy człowiek. ⠀
+[[Responsibility]] is the basis of [[Trust]] and this is the basis of Relationships.
+Relationships, in turn, provide the sense of belonging that every person subconsciously seeks. ⠀
 ⠀
-Polecam [[Knowledge/Books/Leaders Eat Last]] każdemu.
-W pewnych momentach każdy z nas jest Liderem [[Lead]].
-I w pewnych dobry lider, potrafi podążać za innymi.
+I recommend [[Knowledge/Books/Leaders Eat Last]] to everyone.
+At certain times, everyone is a Leader [[Lead]].
+And at certain good leader, can follow others.